 Thank you so much for choosing me to work with you during such a special time in your life.
 I am here to help you with any questions or concerns you may have about your upcoming session.
-My main passion and focus is maternity and newborn photography.
-I am constantly trying to learn as much as I can when it comes to photography and baby safety.
+My main passion and focus is on maternity and newborn photography.
+I am constantly trying to learn more when it comes to photography and baby safety.
 This guide is to better serve you to prepare for your upcoming session.
-I am going to cover the main aspects that will affect you.
-From what to wear to feeding and siblings.
+I am going to cover the main aspects that will affect you, from what to wear to feeding and siblings.
 I am here to answer any questions or concerns you may have.
 Don't ever feel like you are being a nuisance if you have to email or call with questions.
 I know how being a first-time parent can be and I know there are a million questions to ask.
 I will try to make this a lovely, easy and memorable experience for you.

 Siblings and spouses/partners are always welcome.
-Dogs are also welcome, however not in my studio.
-The mini sessions are great when you have a young child as sometimes an hour can seem like an eternity to them.
+Dogs are also welcome, but not in my studio.
+The mini-sessions are great when you have a young child as sometimes an hour can seem like an eternity to them.

 Studio Newborn Sessions

 Newborn sessions are booked ahead of time to ensure a spot is available.
-Sessions take place between 7 and 14 days.
-This is to ensure the babies are at their sleepiest as they tend to become more aware after 2 weeks or so.
-Every baby is different and there are always circumstances that may stop you from being able to get your newborn photos done in this timeframe.
+Sessions take place between 1-8 weeks after birth, but preferably earlier as that is when newborns are at their sleepiest.
+Every baby is different and there are always circumstances that may stop you from being able to get your newborn photos done in this timeframe and we can work around that.
 Studio newborn sessions are done in the mornings only.
 In-home sessions can be done in the mornings and afternoons on weekends only.

-If there is going to be an older sibling joining in the photos, I like to start with them first, whether it is taking place in my studio or in your home.
+Sometimes, newborns do stay awake a lot of the time when they come to the studio.
+When this happens I will swaddle them and get some awake photos and hope that they fall asleep.
+Sometimes, this can take up the first hour, please try not to stress as babies feel that stress and won't settle.
+A relaxed environment is what is the most important :) If there is going to be an older sibling joining in the photos, I like to start with them first, whether it is taking place in my studio or iour home.
 They tend to get bored when stuck in my studio, so I ask that your partner take them out for a bit while we focus on the new addition to your family.
 There are a few parks, a Tim Hortons and a few parks (when the weather permits), and a library just down the road from me.

-I ask parents to wear layers, as I (and the baby), like my studio to be quite balmy.
-If you would like parent photos, I ask that mom wears a form-fitting tank top or regular top and dad to wear a plain coordinating t-shirt/shirt.
+I ask parents to wear layers, as the babies prefer my studio to be quite balmy.
+If you would like parent photos, I ask that mom wears a form-fitting tank top or regular top and dad wear a plain coordinating t-shirt/shirt.
 Bulky/loose clothes do show as nice in the photos.
 Please avoid graphics and patterns.
 I like to keep photos quite simple, with fewer distractions from the baby.
-I never photograph full body shots with newborn sessions, so mom doesn't have to feel insecure about her postpartum body.

 You are not required to bring any props or outfits for your newborn as I have everything I need here.
 I have a collection of outfits, bonnets, blankets, and props that I like to use.